minhvuomn1/vibecodingvu/PIPELINE-EXPLANATION.md

 ### Robust Execution
 - Each critical step includes `|| exit 1` to ensure pipeline fails fast on errors
-- Proper cleanup occurs even if steps fail
 - Detailed logs are available in GitHub Actions for debugging

 ## Branch Strategy

 ### Main Branch
-- Triggers full pipeline including production deployment
+- Triggers build and test pipeline
 - Used for stable releases

 ### Develop Branch
-- Triggers testing pipeline only
+- Triggers build and test pipeline only
 - Used for integration and feature development

 ### Pull Requests
-- Triggers testing pipeline only
+- Triggers build and test pipeline only
 - Validates changes before merging

 ## Prerequisites

 ### Salesforce Setup
-1. A Salesforce DX Dev Hub org
+1. A Salesforce DX Dev Hub org (for linting and testing)
 2. A Connected App configured with appropriate permissions
-3. Optional: A production org for deployment

 ### GitHub Setup
 1. Repository with write access